History of Lebanon: Emir Bashir II

 In 1788 Bashir Shihab II (or Bachir in French sources) would rise to become the Emir.
-Born into poverty, he was elected emir upon the abdication of his predecessor, and would rule under Ottoman suzerainty, being appointed wali or governor of Mt Lebanon, the Biqa valley and Jabal Amil.
+Born into poverty, he was elected emir upon the abdication of his predecessor, and would rule under Ottoman suzerainty, being appointed wali or governor of Mt Lebanon, the Beqaa valley and Jabal Amil.
 Together this is about two thirds of modern-day Lebanon.
 He would reform taxes and attempt to break the feudal system, in order to undercut rivals, the most important of which was also named Bashir: Bashir Jumblatt, whose wealth and feudal backers equaled or exceeded Bashir II—and who had increasing support in the Druze community.
 In 1822 the Ottoman wali of Damascus went to war with Acre, which was allied with Muhammad Ali, the pasha of Egypt.
 As part of this conflict one of the most remembered massacres of Maronite Christians by Druze forces occurred, forces that were aligned with the wali of Damascus.
 Jumblatt represented the increasingly disaffected Druze, who were both shut out from official power and angered at the growing ties with the Maronites by Bashir II, who was himself a Maronite Christian.

 Bashir II was overthrown as wali when he backed Acre, and fled to Egypt, later to return and organize an army.
 Jumblatt gathered the Druze factions together, and the war became sectarian in character: the Maronites backing Bashir II, the Druze backing Bashir Jumblatt.
 Jumblatt declared a rebellion, and between 1821 and 1825 there were massacres and battles, with the Maronites attempting to gain control of the Mt.
-Lebanon district, and the Druze gaining control over the Biqa valley.
+Lebanon district, and the Druze gaining control over the Beqaa valley.
 In 1825 Bashir II, helped by the Ottomans and the Jezzar, defeated his rival in the Battle of Simqanieh.
 Bashir Jumblatt died in Acre at the order of the Jezzar.
 Bashir II was not a forgiving man and repressed the Druze rebellion, particularly in and around Beirut.
 This made Bashir Chehab the only leader of Mount Lebanon.
 However, Bashir Chehab was depicted as a nasty leader because Bashir Jumblatt was his all-time friend and has saved his life when the Keserwan peasants tried to kill the prince, by sending 1000 of his men to save him.
 Also, days before the Battle of Simqania, Bashir Jumblatt had the chance to kill Bashir II when he was returning from Acre when he reportedly kissed the Jezzar's feet in order to help him against Jumblatt, but Bashir II reminded him of their friendship and told Jumblatt to "pardon when you can".
 The high morals of Jumblatt led him to pardon Bashir II, a decision he should have regretted.